Peter Oberacker

-Peter K. Oberacker Jr. (born May 13, 1963) is an American businessman and politician.
+Peter Karl Oberacker Jr. (born May 13, 1963) is an American businessman and politician.
 He is a member of the New York State Senate, representing, the 51st district.
 The boundaries of the 51st district changed following the 2020 United States redistricting cycle, and the district now includes portions of Broome, Chenango, Delaware, Otsego, Schoharie, Sullivan, and Ulster counties.
 First elected to the state senate in 2020, he succeeded the longtime incumbent James Seward, and assumed office in January 2021.
 Prior to becoming a state senator, he served in different local offices and helped launch the company FormTech Solutions.

 Early life and career

 Oberacker was born in Merrick, New York.
 He graduated from SUNY Delhi.
 After graduating from college, he joined his father, also named Peter Oberacker, in operating Spicey Pete's Meats, a market in Schenevus.

 Oberacker first entered the political sphere when he was elected to the Maryland Town Board, a position he held for two terms before being elected town supervisor.
-After two terms as supervisor, Oberacker was elected to serve as an Ostego County legislator.
+After two terms as supervisor, Oberacker was elected to serve as an Otsego County legislator.

 In 2020, retiring Senator James Seward encouraged Oberacker to run for the senate seat that he occupied at the time.
 Oberacker eventually won the seat, winning 55.4 percent of the vote.
 He assumed office in January 2021.

+In July 2025, Peter announced his candidacy for New York’s 19th congressional district in the 2026 United States House of Representatives elections, challenging incumbent Josh Riley.

 Political positions

-Economy

-In March 2022, Oberacker introduced a bill that would suspend New York's 48 cent a gallon gas tax.
+Utilities

+In June 2025, Oberacker called on the New York State Senate Investigations and Government Operations Committee to launch a full-scale investigation into the practices of utility companies, such as New York State Electric & Gas (NYSEG).
+Oberacker has also introduced the "Ratepayer Bill of Rights." a series of legislation that would outline "fundamental rights that utility customers should be guaranteed from accurate billing to fair outage compensation."